implict/ofSiteKR/_documentation/math/ofVec2f.markdown

 This also works for subtraction and division.

-As you can see this really makes dealing with vectors as easy as dealing with single `float`s or `int`s, and can reduce the number of lines of code you have to write by half, at the same time making your code much easier to read and understand!
+As you can see this really makes dealing with vectors as easy as dealing with single floats or ints, and can reduce the number of lines of code you have to write by half, at the same time making your code much easier to read and understand!